daneelliott-03/finalproject/README.md

 **Purpose:** To build and test a workflow for understanding how skincare product ratings differ across demographics and for generating personalized product recommendations.

-This project:
-1. Analyzes basic rating patterns across skin tones and types.
-2. Identifies unstable products whose ratings vary significantly across groups
-3. Builds a personalized recommendation system that uses demographic matching and cosine similarity to recommend the best products for a specific user profile.
+This project Analyzes basic rating patterns across skin tones and types and builds a personalized recommendation system that uses demographic matching and cosine similarity to recommend the best products for a specific user profile.

 ---
 ## Quick Start